Rizama-Victor/Modelling-and-Simulation-of-Polar-Robot-RRP/README.md

 ## ⚠️ Challenges Encountered

 A significant challenge encountered was aligning the prismatic joint’s linear motion with the rotational axes of the revolute joints.
-Misalignment could disrupt the robot’s kinematics, so this was resolved by defining the joint constraints and utilizing Fusion 360’s alignment tools to ensure coordination.
+Misalignment could disrupt the robot’s kinematics, so this was resolved by defining the joint constraints and utilizing fusion 360’s alignment tools to ensure coordination.

 ---